GET THE FACTS

 https://www.sciencedirect.com/science/article/abs/pii/S0376871622001351?via%3Dihub

-In 2022, 78 of the 486 NH overdose deaths were from a combination of fentanyl and Methamphetamine.
+In 2023, 229 of the 430 NH overdose deaths were from a fentanyl alone, 133 were from a combination of fentanyl and another drug.

 Source: New Hampshire Office of Chief Medical Examiner Drug Data